taataa/tapspace/docs/api/v2/index.md

 <p style="margin-bottom: 0">Emits</p>

-- gesturestart event with a transform-gesture object
+- *gesturestart* with a gesture event object
-- gesturemove event with a transform-gesture object
+- *gesturemove* with a gesture event object
-- gestureend event with a transform-gesture object
+- *gestureend* with a gesture event object
-- gesturecancel event with a transform-gesture object
+- *gesturecancel* with a gesture event object

-<p style="margin-bottom: 0"><a href="#tapspacegeometrytransform">Transform</a>-gesture objects have following properties:</p>
+<p style="margin-bottom: 0">Gesture event objects have following properties:</p>

 - *travel*